SummerSlam (2008): Raw

+SmackDown

 With Edge written out of action, The Undertaker's rivalry with him was re-focused towards one with the remaining members of La Familia.
 On the August 22 episode of SmackDown, Vickie Guerrero tried to apologize to Undertaker for her actions.
 Despite this, The Undertaker decided to launch an attack at La Familia.
 The following week saw Undertaker vow revenge on the stable.